 10 Construction Site Security Solutions That Prevent Theft on Los Angeles Jobsites

 It's 2 AM on a Tuesday.
 Your North Hollywood jobsite is quiet.
 A truck pulls up to the fence line.
 Two guys get out, cut the chain link, and spend the next 40 minutes loading copper wire into the bed.
 By the time your crew shows up at 6 AM, they're long gone.
 The cameras caught every second of it.
-And none of that footage gets your materials back.
+None of that footage gets your materials back.

-LA construction sites need systems that detect threats, verify activity, and intervene before loss occurs.
+That's the problem with reactive security.
+It documents theft.
+It doesn't stop it.
+Los Angeles construction sites need systems that detect threats, verify activity, and intervene before loss occurs.

 Why Los Angeles Construction Sites Are High-Risk Theft Targets